Oceanicsky/Olist-Brazilian-late-delivery-analysis/README.md

 ## How to configure database and scheduled refresh
 Prerequisite:
 - Local SQL server & a Database (named ecommerce_olist or modify the database name in db_config.py using your database name)
 - On premise Gateway for Power BI (might updated to cloud database and omit the step).
+No need for this step if using mannual refresh.
 See for installation and configuring: https://learn.microsoft.com/en-us/data-integration/gateway/service-gateway-install

 Configure Kaggle API:
 - Open Environment variables